 The Comfort Factor.
 We’ve heard this word used in so many contexts and different ways.
 Its exact definition is: the material conditions that provide and offer wellbeing.
-Nevertheless, in the same way every living organism evolves and adapts to its surroundings, the marketing methods of modern-day companies are seeking to define comfort more and more as: the best conditions for a photo PLUS the greatest number of touch-ups possible in order to make the picture of a product transmit comfort and wellbeing.
+Nevertheless, in the same way that every living organism evolves and adapts to its surroundings, the marketing methods of modern-day companies are seeking to define comfort more and more as: the best conditions for a photograph PLUS the greatest number of touch-ups possible in order to make that same picture of the product successfully transmit the idea of comfort and wellbeing.

 In a nutshell, we may refer to all of these tips as simply “looking beyond the photo.”

 It sounds obvious, but it’s probably the most important point of them all.
 What is it that affects us most when we want to pay attention to our guides or truly enjoy an activity?
-How well we slept the night before.
+The answer is simple: It’s how well we slept the night before.
 That’s right, sleep is everything!
 In the Galapagos, each day is filled with activities, emotions and surprises.
-The quality of service on board, the organization of the itineraries, the attentiveness of the guides and the quality of food: these are all things that we can thoroughly enjoy all of only if we’ve successfully had a good night’s sleep.
+The quality of service onboard, the organization of the itineraries, the attentiveness of the guides and the quality of food: these are all things that we can thoroughly enjoy all of only if we’ve successfully had a good night’s sleep.
 Many guests that visit the Galapagos Islands often think that this factor won’t be a problem aboard their vessel.
 As many of the journeys are done at night (in order to cover long distances), it’s normal to think that one will have plenty time to rest.

 But it’s not just a matter of time but a matter of comfort as well.
 Just how far will your cabin be from the motors, the generators and the propellers of the boat?
 It’s important to be sure of the fact that there won’t be noise, vibrations or a lack of stability present to rob us of our sleep.
 Granted, all ships come equipped with a motor and the racket that these produce, but not all ships go the extra mile and soundproof their cabins from the noise of the engine.
 At the end of the day, a good night’s sleep has no price.